 But they have not all obeyed the Gospel.
 For Isaiah says, “Who has believed what they have heard from us?”
 Romans 10:16

-For any who have a temperament where they put way too much pressure on themselves, this will be a spiritual battle.
-I know.
-It was my Achilles heel for many years until a year or so ago.
-If I had worked hard to prepare, if I had engaged others to fast/pray for me and for the group I was speaking to, if I had trusted God to make my teaching powerful, if I had asked God for a special anointing to teach, then I had an expectation of a certain result.
-When few showed visible signs of life change, I took it personally.
+This was my Achilles heel for many years.
+If I had worked hard to prepare to teach, if I had engaged others to fast/pray for me and for the group I was speaking to, if I had asked God for a fresh anointing before traveling, then I had an expectation of tangible, successful results.
+When I didn’t see signs of the impact I had expected, I took it personally.
 I concluded that something had to be wrong with what I had done.
-I cited the examples from the New Testament when the apostles went out in the power of the Spirit and thousands believed.
-I failed to take into account that this was the exception.
-More often than not, Paul (for one) felt like no one had believed, so few were the conversions.
+I cited the examples from the New Testament when the apostles went out in the power of the Spirit and thousands believed but I failed to take into account that this was the exception.
+More often than not, a few were converted but the majority rejected the Gospel.

-Break the chains of false guilt.
-Set perfectionists free and use my story of failure, Lord.
+Set other perfectionists free and use my story of failure, Lord.
 Amen